anarchitech/muforth-anarchitech/README_Windows.md

 a list is a LIE and will NEVER SAVE YOU from the chaos and complexity of the real world!
 Shock and awe, Tom, Shock and Awe.

-1) Open up a powershell terminal and open up yet another instance (you can just open it as a tab!
+1) Open up two instances of the powershell terminal (you can just open it as a tab!
 Squeal!
 Yay, GUI!)

 2) In one pop-up pastry terminal, launch your Linux: